 6. Elevating Team Collaboration in Recruitment

-- Managing High Expectations from Hiring Managers: Sometimes expectations don’t match market realities.
-Use up-to-date salary data and talent availability stats to align stakeholders early.
+Managing High Expectations from Hiring Managers: Share market data on salaries and talent availability to align expectations early.

 7. Leveraging Technology the Right Way